You’ve got your blogging strategy in place, but are you doing everything you need to do for SEO?

 (Image Source: Shout Me Loud)

-At this point, you should have a good idea what keywords, topics, and demographics you want to target, and we can start looking at how to optimize for them.
+At this point, you should have a good idea of what keywords, topics, and demographics you want to target, and we can start looking at how to optimize for them.

 First, let’s look at the content features of your post.
 These are somewhat more approachable for novices, as they can be controlled during the writing and production process, and require virtually no technical expertise.